Mumbua-Mutunga/Mumbua-Mutunga/README.md

 - 👋 Hi, I’m @Mumbua-Mutunga
-- 👀 I’m interested in medical and data science and disease modelling
+- 👀 I’m interested in medical, data science and disease modelling
 - 🌱 I’m currently learning MSc Medical Statistics
 - 💞️ I’m looking to collaborate on data science and analytics
 - 📫 How to reach me lucy.mutunga11@gmail.com